mdsol/appconnect-android/README.md

 If you are running this application, it is assumed that:

-- You were provided Artifactory credentials by a Medidata representative
+- You were provided Artifactory credentials by a Medidata representative.
-- You have a valid Rave installation with Patient Cloud functionality enabled
+- You have a valid Rave installation with Patient Cloud functionality enabled.
-- You were provided a CRF to recreate the form used in this example app

 ## Building ##